Una Mas: Compositions

 "Una Mas" is a 16-bar tune pertaining to bossa nova genre.
 Dorham felt positive about it: "The groove was very good. [...]
 You can switch to almost any kind of feeling when you're improvising on this; from bossa nova to blues."
 Dorham had earlier recorded "Una Mas" under the title "Us" and released the piece on his 1961 live album Inta Somethin'.
 "At the time, the tune had a shuffle beat and a written introduction that is omitted here".
-In a live performance of "Una Mas" recorded in January of 1961 and released on the CD Flamboyan, Queens, New York, 1963 (Uptown Records UPCD2760), Dorham introduced "Una Mas" using the title "My Injun From Brazil."
+In a live performance of "Una Mas" recorded in January 1961 and released on the CD Flamboyan, Queens, New York, 1963 (Uptown Records UPCD2760), Dorham introduced "Una Mas" using the title "My Injun From Brazil."

 "Sao Paulo" is dedicated to the Brazilian city Dorham had visited in 1960 during a tour.
 According to Dorham himself, the piece has "a half bossa feeling and the other half is something else". " The session outtake "If Ever I Would Leave You" had music composed by Frederick Loewe and was first issued in 1987.
 According to Bob Blumenthal's notes, it was "probably omitted because it presented a different feeling from the rest of the material".